STP Ride Details

 Lot opens at 6 p.m.
 Friday

-Must purchase in advance via registration (add-on instructions) at packet pickup, or during Fri. bag drop (see link below)
+Must purchase in advance via registration (add-on instructions) at packet pickup or during Friday bag drop

 The UW does not allow tent camping.
 You will be asked to remove your tent.
 There are irrigation systems that are not meant to handle camping stakes.
 You will be responsible for any damage caused.